 While the Chase Sapphire Preferred® Card has been around for years, the card became more compelling in 2021, when its benefits were refreshed, all without the annual fee changing.
-On top of that, the card recently got a huge new bonus of 80K points, which is all the more reason to pick up this card now.
 In this post, I wanted to take an in-depth look at this popular travel rewards credit card.

 While a lot of people nowadays talk about the Chase Sapphire Reserve® Card (review), this card was built on the basics of the Chase Sapphire Preferred.
 For many, the Sapphire Reserve has overshadowed the Sapphire Preferred in recent years, but I’m not sure that should be the case anymore.